runtimeverification/evm-semantics/proofs/sum-to-n-spec.md

 Here we provide a specification file containing two reachability rules:
 (1) Main rule stating the functional correctness of the program, including the gas that it needs; and (2) The helper circularity rule stating the functional correctness of its loop and the gas it needs.
+Note that the program behaves incorrectly/unexpectedly if arithmetic overflow occurs during its execution.
+One challenge in verifying this program is to identify the conditions under which overflow does not occur.

 ```{.k}